15 Nov What is Data Migration? – Confessions of a Data Migration Dummy

 “Janet” he said “the data has to have a home to go to”.

 And at that moment I finally got it.
 Before that I had been going to meetings, reading documents and simply not understanding what people were talking about.
 Asking questions just created more confusion.
-My role at the time was change support for a Data Centre during and after a major migration exercise, so I really needed to understand this, what would happen and who and what would be affected so I could communicate this to others and help everyone get ready.
+My role at the time was change support during and after a major migration exercise, so I really needed to understand this, what would happen and who and what would be affected so I could communicate this to others and help everyone get ready.

 What the Team Leader did was what we often have to do in IT projects – use a metaphor or analogy to get a point across.
 For me, the main barrier to understanding migration was the limitation of my own mental models.
 So when the team leader talked about the data finding a home, this bought forward an image of many different houses and their contents moving to a large apartment block.
 So from thinking about this I understood how migration happened, why clean data was important, and why care and attention that had to be given to timing and managing business continuity risk.